Gauntlet track: Dual-gauge track

 An arrangement similar to gauntlet track is sometimes used to allow trains of different gauges to use the same track.
 In that case, the two interlaced tracks will have different gauges, sometimes sharing one of the rails for a total of three rails when the difference between the track gauges is large enough.

 Examples

 Australia

 In Melbourne, broad (1600 mm) and standard dual gauge gauntlet track is located within the passenger yard of Southern Cross station, and in platforms 1 and 2.
 Those tracks also run on the Regional Rail Link flyover towards South Dynon yards.
 The northern section of the Upfield line, between the Ford sidings and Somerton, is also dual gauge gauntlet track.
 On the Western standard gauge line from Melbourne towards Adelaide, dual gauge track can be found between the Geelong Harbour and Gheringhap, as well as along the Newport-Sunshine freight line in Melbourne.
+In Brisbane, standard and narrow (1067 mm) dual gauge gauntlet track is located on platform 2 of Roma Street station.